-Plusnet Safeguard is included as standard with all their broadband packages too.
+Plusnet Safeguard is included as standard with all its broadband packages too.
 This gives you the control to block websites that you don’t want the kids to see, such as adult content or violent material.

 And, of course, for long-term contracts you'll get a router thrown in - the Plusnet Hub One.